 But that hasn’t stopped some curious independent and personal brands from wading into this new world and embracing a conversational tone.
 Some of the early examples simply show people talking directly to their followers as if in mid conversation.
 For instance, @drummerboyaaron, who has amassed over 30K followers by setting up his drum set every Saturday outside a farmers market in Oakland, shows fellow musicians how he mics his drum set for outdoor pop-up shows—a question he received from a follower.
 Designer @hotpinkpineapples took her followers on a private tour of the original Brady Bunch house for her first episode (the lawn mower in the background she had to talk over probably wasn’t in her production plan, but hey—it adds to suburban realness).
 Watercolor artist @cindylaneart simply extends what she does on her feed to IGTV, showing her mesmerizing watercolor process set to music.
 One thing’s clear—there’s an appetite for the voyeuristic, voicey, and helpful on the platform and the door is wide open for any creator to set the bar.

 We’re also wading into the IGTV waters with a tutorial series that goes live every Tuesday on Adobe Spark’s Instagram.
-Get a #TipTuesday from professional designer, creative strategist, and Spark power user Nicte Cuevas.
-Every Tuesday Nicte walks you through how to do cool things in Spark and gives you ideas for boosting your brand on social media.
+Get a #TipTuesday from professional designer, creative strategist, and Adobe Spark power user Nicte Cuevas.
+Every Tuesday Nicte walks you through how to do cool things in Adobe Spark and gives you ideas for boosting your brand on social media.

 Nicte Cuevas, Principal of Nicte Creative Design, empowers mission-driven businesses through strategic design & branding.